Tamta: 2007–2009: Agapise me, soundtracks, and advertising campaign

-In January 2007, Hellenic Radio and Television (ERT), announced Goduadze's participation in the Greek national final for the Eurovision Song Contest 2007, competing with the song "With Love".
+In January 2007, Hellenic Radio and Television (ERT), announced Tamta's participation in the Greek national final for the Eurovision Song Contest 2007, competing with the song "With Love".
 Despite only placing third in the competition, "With Love" still went on to become a widely successful song in Greece, peaking at number two on the Greek singles chart.
-Her second studio album Agapise me was later released on May 16, 2007.
-The same year, Goduadze performed the soundtrack of the TV series Latremenoi Mou Geitones, "Ela Sto Rhythmo", the soundtrack of LACTA's advertising campaign, "Mia Stigmi Esu Ki Ego" and became ambassador of the company SKECHERS & AVON Cosmetics.
+Her second studio album Agapise me was later released on 16 May 2007.

-In June 2008, Goduadze stated in an interview that she would like to represent Cyprus in the Eurovision Song Contest 2009.
+In June 2008, Tamta stated in an interview that she would like to represent Cyprus in the Eurovision Song Contest 2009.
 Rumours also stated that the Cyprus Broadcasting Corporation (CyBC) had been in contact with her since May of that year.
-In response, Greek media outlets also demanded that ERT choose Goduadze to represent Greece in the Eurovision Song Contest 2009, following suspicions of favouritism from Eastern Bloc countries in the Eurovision Song Contest 2008 where Kalomira finished in third place.
+In response, Greek media outlets also demanded that ERT choose Tamta to represent Greece in the Eurovision Song Contest 2009, following suspicions of favouritism from Eastern Bloc countries in the Eurovision Song Contest 2008 where Kalomira finished in third place.
 The rumours ultimately did not materialise and ERT chose Sakis Rouvas for the contest.

-In early 2009, Goduadze released the single "Koita me" to radios as the first single from her upcoming album.
+In early 2009, Tamta released the single "Koita me" to radios as the first single from her upcoming album.

 2010–2013: Tharros i alitheia and Rent

 In March 2010 her third studio album "Tharros I Alitheia" was released.
-Also, Goduadze released a single with the same name featuring Sakis Rouvas.
+Also, Tamta released a single with the same name featuring Sakis Rouvas.
 The same year, she released two more singles, "Egoista" featuring Isaias Matiaba and "Fotia".
-For one season (2010-2011), Goduadze played in the Greek version of the musical Rent.
+For one season (2010-2011), Tamta played in the Greek version of the musical Rent.

-In 2011, Goduadze released two singles: "Zise To Apisteuto" and "Tonight" featuring Claydee & Playmen.
+In 2011, Tamta released two singles: "Zise To Apisteuto" and "Tonight" featuring Claydee & Playmen.
 The same year, she performed live in Thessaloniki with Sakis Rouvas and Eleni Foureira.

 In 2012, she released two singles: "Niose Tin Kardia" and "Konta Sou".

 2013 saw the release of two singles "S' Agapao" and "Pare Me".
-Also, during the 2013–2014 season, Goduadze performed live in Teatro Music Hall Athens with Paola, Pantelis Pantelidis and Stan.
+Also, during the 2013–2014 season, Tamta performed live in Teatro Music Hall Athens with Paola, Pantelis Pantelidis and Stan.